How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 Drill Bits

 For the mini/micro drill bits, the higher the number, the smaller the diameter.
-There are many mini drill bit sizes; however, the sizes that I use range from #72 (.0250 inch.) to a #54 (.0550 inch).
+There are many mini drill bit sizes; however, the sizes that I use range from #72 (.0250 inch.) to #54 (.0550 inch).
 For instance, I use mostly a #3 reverse tooth type blade.
 This requires a hole drilled using a #64 drill bit.
 Most scroll saw supply websites will have a chart to help match the blade to the size of the entry hole it requires.

 I buy the mini bits by the dozen and they usually cost around $8.00 per dozen.
-They do break rather easy so I would start out by getting at least a dozen each of #67, #64, and #61 and then you can expand to other sizes if you need to go smaller or larger.
+They do break rather easily so I would start by getting at least a dozen each of #67, #64, and #61 and then you can expand to other sizes if you need to go smaller or larger.

 Rich Hutcheson has a great blade / drill bit size chart on his website for the most common blades.